 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 51.3MP, the X1D offers a higher resolution than the 5DS R (50.3MP), but the X1D nevertheless has larger individual pixels (pixel pitch of 5.30μm versus 4.14μm for the 5DS R) due to its larger sensor.
 Moreover, the X1D is a somewhat more recent model (by 1 year and 4 months) than the 5DS R, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 5DS R provides a higher frame rate than the X1D.
-It can shoot video footage at 1080/60p, while the Hasselblad is limited to 1080/25p.
+It can shoot video footage at 1080/30p, while the Hasselblad is limited to 1080/25p.

 Feature comparison: Canon 5DS R vs Hasselblad X1D